 (ix) any special, indirect, consequential or pure economic loss, costs, damages, charges or expenses.

-(b) Supplier's total liability in contract, tort (including without limitation negligence and breach of statutory duty howsoever arising), misrepresentation (whether innocent or negligent), restitution or otherwise, arising in connection with direct physical damage to tangible property of the Customer caused by a default by Supplier shall be limited to the lesser of 125% of the price payable for the Contract under Clause 5 or £500,000.
+(b) Subject to Clause 9.1(k) Supplier's total liability in contract, tort (including without limitation negligence and breach of statutory duty howsoever arising), misrepresentation (whether innocent or negligent), restitution or otherwise, arising in connection with direct physical damage to tangible property of the Customer caused by a default by Supplier shall be limited to £500,000.

 (c) Subject to Clause 15.4 (b) Supplier's total liability in contract, tort (including without limitation negligence and breach of statutory duty howsoever arising), misrepresentation (whether innocent or negligent), restitution or otherwise, arising in connection with the performance or contemplated performance of the Contract shall be limited to the price payable for the Contract under Clause 5.